Maya Corrigan

 Picture

-Recipes for the five-ingredient desserts shown in the photos are now on this website (under the Extras menu).
+Recipes for six five-ingredient desserts are on this website (under the Food menu).
 Five of the six are easy to make.
 The only challenging one is the tarte Tatin in the last picture.
 But it's worth the trouble if you have some time on your hands.

 0 Comments